The Absolute Athlete Workout Program Breakdown

 Who is Hadyn Wiseman?

-Hadyn Wiseman is in his 30s and has been training since the age of 4.
+Hadyn Wiseman is currently in his 30s and has been training since the age of 4.
 His journey started with martial arts, and then he moved on to teach himself gymnastics and calisthenics from the age of 15.
-Everything Hadyn knows has been self-taught and has been able to get him to what is considered an elite level in most of my endeavors.
+Everything Hadyn knows has been self-taught and has been able to get him to what is considered an elite level.

 Haydn has been crafting my own programs for many years as well as trying out most of the standard ones.
 He was always impressed with the feats of strength and skill that the human body is capable of and has trained in a wide range of disciplines to try and learn them all.
 Through that journey, Haydn earned a great deal of knowledge spread across multiple areas.
 For the last couple of years he has decided to attempt to conquer powerlifting, becoming one of the strongest lifters in the country within two years of committing to the sport.
 His goal is to have the highest powerlifting coefficient in the UK across any weight class within the next year.